yamt/toywasm/libwasi_littlefs/README.md

 * littlefs doesn't have symlinks.
 * littlefs doesn't have hardlinks.
 * In littlefs, opened files are snapshot of the files at the time of open.

-# Caveats

-Curretly, block size (4096) and other filesystem parameters are hardcoded.